Rams Front Office Roster | Los Angeles Rams - therams.com

 E. Stanley Kroenke's journey to bring professional football back to Los Angeles culminated on Jan.
 12, 2016 when National Football League owners ratified his proposal to return the Rams to Southern California.

-Eleven years after NFL owners unanimously approved Kroenke to assume sole ownership of the franchise in 2010, he celebrated the opening of SoFi Stadium and Hollywood Park – a 298-acre development with a 70,240-seat stadium as its crown jewel, which hosted Super Bowl LVI last February.
-The Rams culminate the stadium's first season with fans in attendance with world championship won in their home stadium, in their home city of Los Angeles.
+Eleven years after NFL owners unanimously approved Kroenke to assume sole ownership of the franchise in 2010, he celebrated the opening of SoFi Stadium and Hollywood Park – a 298-acre development with a 70,240-seat stadium as its crown jewel, which hosted Super Bowl LVI in 2022.
+The Rams culminated the stadium's first season with fans in attendance with a world championship won in their home stadium, in their home city of Los Angeles.
+That year, Kroenke became the first sports team owner to win a Super Bowl and another major pro sports title in any given calendar year.

 "I think what Stan has built here and done here, in his creativity with this whole development, this probably is going to redefine this area of Los Angeles for the next century," Chargers Owner/ Chairman Dean Spanos told The Associated Press.
 "It's going to be something that L.A. is going to be very proud to have."